Brenguļi Parish

 Brenguļi Parish (Brenguļu pagasts) is an administrative territorial entity of Valmiera Municipality, Latvia.
+The administrative center is the village of Brenguļi.
+Until 1925 it was called Vecbrenguļi Parish (Vecbrenguļu pagasts).

 From 2009 until 2021, it was part of Beverīna Municipality.
-Prior to the 2009 administrative reforms it was part of Valmiera District.
+Prior to the 2009 administrative reforms it was a part of Valka county (until 1924), Valmiera county (1924–1940), and Valmiera district.